 Rob graduated cum laude from The Thomas M. Cooley Law School, where he concentrated on litigation and international law.
 During law school, he served as the Case Notes Editor for the college’s Law Review, earned Certificates of Merit in Trial Workshop, International Law, and Immigration Law, and studied abroad in Australia and New Zealand.
 In addition, Rob was prehearing extern at the Michigan Court of Appeals.

-Prior to law school, Rob double-majored at Hope College in Holland, Michigan, and earned a B.S. in biology and a B.A. in psychology.
-During college, he conducted social psychology research and conducted tropical rainforest ecology research in Costa Rica.
-Rob also volunteered his time as a Big Brother for Big Brothers Big Sisters.
+For his undergrad, Rob double-majored at Hope College in Holland, Michigan, where he earned his B.S. in biology and B.A. in psychology.
+At Hope, he participated in social psychology research, conducted tropical rainforest ecology research in Costa Rica, and volunteered as a Big Brother for Big Brothers Big Sisters.

 In his free time, Rob serves as president of the Clinton County Bar Association.
 He is part of the Chancellor of Knights of Columbus Council 11694, a board member on the Briggs District Library Board, and a Den Leader for Cub Scout Pack 572.

 His other civic experience includes being president of the Catholic Lawyers Guild of the Diocese of Lansing, serving as Grand Knight of Knights of Columbus Council 11694, acting as chair of the Greater Lansing Catholic Education Foundation, and being on the Victor Township Planning Commission.

 The father of four children, Rob enjoys reading, music, spending time in nature, camping and canoeing.